Phil Salt: Domestic career

+Kolkata Knight Riders named Phil Salt as a replacement for Jason Roy after the latter pulled out of the upcoming 2024 IPL season owing to personal reasons.
+In the 2025 IPL Mega Auction, Salt was bought by Royal Challengers Bengaluru for ₹11.50 crore.
+He was a regular in the Knight Riders squad when they won IPL 2024 and in the Royal Challengers squad that won IPL 2025.

 International career

 In May 2019, Salt was added to England's Twenty20 International (T20I) squad for the one-off match against Pakistan, replacing an injured Dawid Malan, but did not play.

 In July 2021, having previously trained with the squad earlier in the summer, Salt was named in England's ODI squad for their series against Pakistan, after the original squad for the tour was forced to withdraw following positive tests for COVID-19.
 Salt made his ODI debut on 8 July 2021, for England against Pakistan.
 In December 2021, Salt was named in England's Twenty20 International (T20I) squad for their series against the West Indies.
 He made his T20I debut on 26 January 2022, for England against the West Indies.

 In June 2022, in the opening match against the Netherlands, Salt scored his first century in ODI cricket, with 122 runs.
 During the match, England scored 498 runs, the highest score in ODI and List-A history, with Salt being one of three centurions alongside Dawid Malan and Jos Buttler.

 On 13 November 2022, Salt won the 2022 T20 World Cup with England.
 He made two appearances at the tournament, playing in both the semi-final and final of the competition.

+Salt was named in both the ODI and T20 squads for England's 2023-24 tour of the West Indies.
+In the third T20I of the series, he hit his maiden T20 international century, becoming the fifth England men's batter to do so.
+In the fourth T20I, he made another century, and in the process achieved several notable feats.
+His score of 119 was the highest score by an England men's player in a T20 international.
+Salt also became the first England men's batter to hit two centuries in international T20 cricket, and only the third men's batter to hit back-to-back international T20 centuries.

+Salt was named in the squad for the 2024 T20 World Cup.
+In the match against West Indies, he scored an unbeaten 87 off 47 balls, including 30 runs in the 16th over, bowled by Romario Shepherd; his innings featured seven fours and five sixes.

+Personal life

+Salt is married to Abi McLaven.
+The two became parents in 2025.